 A car lien lists the auto loan lender as the primary owner on the title.
 It is a contract that serves as a safeguard for a lender if a borrower defaults.
 The lienholder can use the lien as a basis to repossess the vehicle, which is why auto loans are considered secured loans.

 Once an auto loan is fully paid off, the lienholder is released from the loan and the car is now owned outright by the borrower.

 How a lien affects your car purchase

-When you’re considering purchasing a car with a lien, you’ll want to ensure that the lien is removed by the time the car is in your hands.
+When you purchase a car with a lien, ensure that the lien is removed before you finalize the payment.

 If you’re buying with cash

 When you pay cash, you may be able to work directly with the lienholder to pay off the remaining balance yourself.
 Start by contacting the current lienholder to determine the total amount due to release the car as well as other stipulations that might affect the sale.

 Then negotiate with the seller.
 They will likely want to sell the car for a profit, but if you know the payoff amount, you may be able to get a good deal — and avoid paying more than the vehicle is worth.

 Getting a loan of your own to pay should also be relatively simple.
 You can share the details of the purchase with your lender so it can facilitate paying off the lienholder.
 The remainder — if there is any — goes to the seller.